 Al Pacino was offered $5 million but wanted $7 million plus profits from gross to reprise his role as Michael.
 Francis Ford Coppola refused and threatened to rewrite the script by starting off with Michael's funeral sequence instead of the film's introduction.
 Pacino agreed to the $5-million offer.

-Paramount tried to go ahead with the film for many years without Francis Ford Coppola who had refused to make another sequel.
+Paramount tried to go ahead with the film for many years without Francis Ford Coppola, who had refused to make another sequel.
 About twelve scripts were written.
 Most of the scripts included the Corleone family being led by Michael's son Anthony, battling the CIA, Fidel Castro's Cuban government, or South American drug cartels.
 A 1978 draft by Mario Puzo dealt with Anthony Corleone being recruited by the CIA to assassinate a Latin American dictator.
 Dean Riesner also wrote a draft based on Puzo's ideas.
 Drafts were also written by Paramount producers Michael Eisner and Don Simpson.
 The film was scheduled for a Christmas 1980 release date.
 These scripts were discarded when Coppola decided to work on the script with Puzo.
 But Coppola eventually abandoned the project.
 Puzo wrote another script in 1986 with producer Nicholas Gage that featured Sonny Corleone's illegitimate son Vincent Mancini while showing the early life of the young Sonny Corleone.
-Paramount considered directors Martin Scorsese, Sidney Lumet, 'Costa-Gavras', Alan J. Pakula, Robert Benton, Michael Cimino and Michael Mann.
-At one point they were even close to signing Sylvester Stallone to direct and star in the film.
+Paramount considered Sidney Lumet, Costa-Gavras, Alan J. Pakula, Robert Benton, Michael Cimino and Michael Mann to direct.
+At one point, they were even close to signing Sylvester Stallone to direct and star in the film.

 After the argument between Michael Corleone and the members of the Vatican, he leaves the building, saying, "We're back with the Borgias".
 Mario Puzo, author of The Godfather (1972), later wrote a book about the Borgias called 'The Family'.
 It was later revealed, during the broadcast of the television series The Borgias (2011), that the Borgias were the original inspiration for the Corleones.
 Vito was based on Rodrigo Borgia, AKA Pope Alexander VI.
 Michael was based on Cesare Borgia, Santino on Juan Borgia, Fredo on Gioffre Borgia, and Connie on Lucrezia Borgia.

-Early in the film Joey Zasa presents Michael Corleone with the "Italian of the Year" award, for which he personally recommended him.
-This is a reference to James Caan--who is Jewish--receiving the actual award in 1973 for his portrayal of Santino "Sonny" Corleone in the original film.
+Early in the film, Joey Zasa presents Michael Corleone with the "Italian of the Year" award, for which he personally recommended him.
+This is reference to James Caan, who is Jewish, receiving the actual award in 1973 for his portrayal of Santino "Sonny" Corleone in the original film.

 Sophia Coppola is in fact the third member of Francis Ford Coppola to play a part in the series.
 Each time Coppola has done this, the cast member has had the same relationship to Michael on-screen as they have to Coppola off-screen.
 Talia Shire, Francis's sister, plays Michael's sister.
 Italia Coppola, Francis's mother, played Mama Corleone during the funeral scene in The Godfather: Part II (1974).
 Sofia Coppola plays Michael's daughter.
 In addition, Diane Keaton has said that she based her performance as Kay on Eleanor Coppola, since they are both Protestants who married into a large Catholic family.